ARIT FELLOWSHIPS IN THE HUMANITIES AND SOCIAL SCIENCES IN TURKEY, 2015-2016

 PERMISSION: ARIT fellowship applicants are responsible for

 obtaining the appropriate research permissions and visas.
 In general, researchers should seek permission to carry out research directly from the director(s) of the institution(s) where they intend to work; this includes researchers who wish to work in libraries housed in Turkish museums.
 For short-term research tenures some foreign scholars may enter Turkey on a tourist visa and apply for the research permit and visa from within Turkey; or scholars may choose to procure a research visa via the Turkish Embassy in advance of their arrival.
 Scholars wishing to carry out research in Turkey for terms longer than three months should apply for the research permit and in addition secure a research visa prior to entering Turkey.
 Non-U.S. researchers should consult the Turkish

 Consulate for specific procedures.

-Researchers who wish to work with collections housed in the Turkish archaeological museums, however, should make their applications through the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums.
-In addition, if the material they wish to work with is part of an excavation, researchers must submit a letter with their application that is signed by the excavation director giving permission to carry out the research.
+Researchers who wish to work with collections and some libraries housed in Turkish museums, however, should make their applications through the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums.
+In addition, if the material they wish to work with is part of an excavation or survey, researchers must submit a letter with their application that is signed by the project director giving permission to carry out the research.
 The research permit application regulations and format for researchers are posted on the ARIT

 website.
-ARIT may withhold payment of fellowship stipends if appropriate research permission is not obtained.
+ARIT may withhold payment of fellowship stipends if official research permission is not obtained.